LumaPictures/setpkg/README.rst

 Typically, a single .pykg file is written for each application to be managed, and placed on the SETPKG_PATH.
-When adding a package using the setpkg module or command line tool, if the requested version of the package has not yet already been set, the .pykg file is executed.
+When adding a package using the setpkg module or command line tool, if the requested version of the package is not active, the .pykg file is executed.
 Differences per OS, architecture, application version, etc, are handled by code inside the pykg file.

 ----------------------------------